 IMPORTANT: This function will not update the prompt unless it can acquire self.terminal_lock to ensure a prompt is onscreen.
-Therefore it is best to acquire the lock before calling this function to guarantee the prompt changes.
+Therefore it is best to acquire the lock before calling this function to guarantee the prompt changes and to avoid raising a RuntimeError.